welearncodes/trakternbeta/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.4.1 =
+* New: If a post contains either a photo or video then an icon and link are now added to view it on Facebook.
+You can disable this by unchecking the "Media Link" option in the following location: Customize > Post Layout > Show/Hide.
+You can also remove it by using the "exclude" shortcode option: exclude="medialink".
+You can translate or change the text for this link on the "Custom Text / Translate" settings page.
+* Tweak: Tested with WordPress 4.5
+* Fix: Fixed an issue where the "Share" button in the plugin Like Box wasn't working correctly
+* Fix: Added support for wp-config proxy settings.
+Credit to [@usrlocaldick](https://wordpress.org/support/topic/proxy-support-1) for the patch.

 = 2.4 =
 * New: Added a setting to allow you to use a fixed pixel width for the Facebook feed on desktop but switch to a 100% width responsive layout on mobile
 * New: You can now click on the name of a setting on the admin pages to reveal the corresponding shortcode for that setting